Partial order on passive states and Hoffman majorization in quantum thermodynamics: Extractable work under a quantum channel

 where $\rho_{\beta}$ is the thermal state of the system at inverse temperature $\beta$, $F_\beta=E(\rho_{\beta})-\beta^{-1}S(\rho_{\beta})$ is usual free energy of the thermal state $\rho_{\beta}$, and $D_{\min}$ is the min-relative entropy.
 The min-relative entropy is defined as

 where $\Pi_\rho$ is the projector on the support of $\rho$.

 Now, we know that for processes that do not allow for entropy change, the extractable work can be defined even in the absence of the notion of temperature or heat bath.
-Therefore, it seems plausible to look for a notion of extractable work for the CPTP maps that do allow for entropy change, even in the absence of a heat bath.
+Therefore it seems plausible to look for a notion of extractable work for the CPTP maps that do allow for entropy change, even in the absence of a heat bath.
 One possible way is to consider the following state transformation.
 Let $\rho_S$ be the state of the system of interest and $\sigma_A(\vec{p})$ be a fixed passive state of some ancilla system.
 Let us consider yet another system $S'$, namely a work storage device in a state $\ket{e_0}_{S'}$, where $\ket{e_0}$ is the ground state of the Hamiltonian of the work storage device with ground state energy being $e_0$.
 Now, consider all the transformations of the form

 where $U_{SS'A}$ is an energy preserving unitary on the total system $SS'A$.
 Then, the extractable work from $\rho_S$ under the process $\Lambda$ can be defined as the change in energy $e_k-e_0$ in the transformation $\rho_S\otimes \op{e_0}_{S'} \xrightarrow{\Lambda}{} \eta_S\otimes \op{e_k}_{S'}$.
 Then, the maximization should be performed over all energy preserving unitaries $U_{SS'A}$ and final state $\eta_S$ of the system.
 Although this procedure is very general, it defines extractable work for CPTP maps that admit a dilation over energy preserving unitaries.
 The analysis of such a notion of extractable work is beyond the scope of the current article.
-Nevertheless, it raises interesting questions, e.g., can it be shown that RPPOs admit such a dilation?
+Nevertheless, it raises interesting questions, e.g., can it be shown that all RPPOs admit such a dilation?
+As a starting point, we provide here a qubit example of a RPPO that admits such a dilation and discuss work extraction under this operation.